Available for pickup:Available for pickup:

 It looks and feels like a sleek one-button mouse, but the Apple Mouse's smooth top shell hides a powerful secret: touch-sensitive technology under the shell detects which part of the mouse you're clicking, so you can both left-click and right-click.
 And if you prefer the simplicity of a classic one-button mouse, the Apple Mouse is up to the task.
 Just use the Mac OS X system preference pane to configure it how you want.

 Force-sensing side buttons

-If you have Mac OS X, the Apple Mouse can give you fingertip access to the special features that you love.
+If you have Mac OS X, the Apple Mouse can give you fingertip access to the special features you love.
 Simply use the system preference panel to configure the Apple Mouse in the way that makes you most powerful.
 Control the Scroll Ball's tracking and click functions, as well as the right, left and side click functions.
-And you can even set up different mouse profiles for every user account on your Mac.
+And you even can set up different mouse profiles for every user account on your Mac.

 Powered by a precision optical sensor, the Apple Mouse provides responsive and accurate cursor movement on almost any type of surface — no mouse pad required.

 Printed and electronic documentation

 Windows XP or Windows 2000